wardley-maps-community/awesome-wardley-maps/README.md

 - [Amazon is eating the software (which is eating the world)](https://medium.com/hackernoon/amazon-is-eating-the-software-which-is-eating-the-world-738888fb9e82) - Nov 30, 2016.
 - [The map is not the territory](https://medium.com/@swardley/the-map-is-not-the-territory-257a3c258a83) - Nov 24, 2016.
 - [Why the fuss about serverless?](https://medium.com/hackernoon/why-the-fuss-about-serverless-4370b1596da0) - Evolution and co-evolution of architectural practice and worth based development.
 Nov 23, 2016.
+- [The power of situational awareness for digital government](https://www.computerweekly.com/opinion/The-power-of-situational-awareness-for-digital-government) - Part 2 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
+Oct 9, 2015.
+- [Time to get mapping - how a blind government can develop sight](https://www.computerweekly.com/opinion/Time-to-get-mapping-how-a-blind-government-can-develop-sight) - Part 1 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
+Oct 9, 2015.

 ## Research Papers